“We help each of our clients restore independence,

 Since 1987, Powers & Santola, LLP., has been driven by the expectation of excellence in all that it does on behalf of its clients.
 We are always motivated by a genuine desire to make a difference in their lives and to obtain full and fair monetary compensation for their injuries.

 We firmly believe that it’s essential to meticulously prepare each case we handle as if it will go to trial.
 Insurance companies and our opponents know that we zealously advocate for every client we represent.

 We recognize that a serious injury changes a person’s life in ways that cannot be addressed by money alone.
-We strive to help each of our clients restore independence, dignity and meaning to their life.
+We help each of our clients restore independence, dignity, and meaning to their life.

 If you or a loved one has suffered a catastrophic injury, we invite you to contact an experienced New York personal injury lawyer at Powers & Santola, LLP., to discuss your legal rights.
-Contact our office online or call us toll-free at 518-465-5995 to schedule a free initial consultation to discuss your motor vehicle accident, medical malpractice or construction accident case.
-We have offices in Albany and Syracuse.
+Contact our office online or call us toll-free at 518-507 5118 to schedule a free initial consultation to discuss your motor vehicle accident, medical malpractice or construction accident case.
+We have offices in Albany, Syracuse, and Rochester.

 Call Today!
 (518) 465-5995

 Choosing a law firm to help you recover from a serious injury is an important decision.
 What 1factors should you consider?